Welcome to Reception FS2!

 2:30pm-2:50pm - Adult Led Session (Topic, RE, PSED or Music)

 2:50pm - Story and rhymes

-Every child will have reading books to take home during the Autumn Term.
+Every child will have reading books to take home each week.
 Please write in the diary once a week to give feedback on how your child enjoyed their books, in order for their book to be changed.
 Blue book bags are ideal to transport reading books and letters to and from home but please do not carry water bottles in these book bags as they sometimes leak.
 Any damages to reading books will be charged to parents.
 This includes writing on pages or ripped/torn pages, so please be mindful of younger siblings when sharing books at home.

 RGD - Wednesday